 Cash and debt

-Net cash or, where applicable, net debt (excluding treasury shares), consists of gross cash and gross debt.
-Gross debt includes all the financial liabilities of the Holding segment (convertible and exchangeable bonds, bonds and bank debt), valued at their nominal repayment value.
 Gross cash includes the cash and cash equivalents as well as the quasi-liquidities (trading assets, etc.) of the Holding segment.
-This is valued at the book or market value (for trading assets).
+This is valued at the book or market value (for certain cash equivalents).

 The cash and debt indicators are presented for the Holding segment to reflect GBL’s own financial structure and the financial resources available to implement its strategy.